 d = internal diameter of the pipe in mm

-You can seen the above equation that if Q is raised to the power of 1.85 in the above equation this has the effect that if the flow is doubled and all other things remain constant the friction loss will increase by almost 4 times, if the flow was to triple the friction loss would almost be 9 times greater.
-You can also see that the pipe diameter D is raised to the power of 4.87 and that it's in the denominator on the right hand side of the equation.
+You can see the above equation that if Q is raised to the power of 1.85 in the above equation this has the effect that if the flow is doubled and all other things remain constant the friction loss will increase by almost 4 times if the flow was to triple the friction loss would almost be 9 times greater.
+You can also see that the pipe diameter D is raised to the power of 4.87 and that it's in the denominator on the right-hand side of the equation.
 Therefore any increase in the pipe size will reduce the friction loss if all other factors remain the same.
-If the diameters doubled, the friction loss will be reduced by almost a factor of 1/32 likewise if the pipe diameter is tripled The friction loss would be reduced to about 1/243 of its original value.
+If the diameters double, the friction loss will be reduced by almost a factor of 1/32 likewise if the pipe diameter is tripled The friction loss would be reduced to about 1/243 of its original value.

-The Hayes-Williams formula which is empirical yields only approximate results however it is considered to be accurate enough to be used for the calculation of fire sprinkler systems and indeed the formula is stipulated in both NFPA 13 and EN 12845.
-There are certain cases such as high pressure water mist where the use of Darcy-Weigbach formula would be more appropriate and this is set out in NFPA 750.
+The Hayes-Williams formula which is empirical yields only approximate results however it is considered to be accurate enough to be used for the calculation of fire sprinkler systems and indeed the formula is stipulated in all fire sprinkler design standards throughout the world including NFPA 13, EN 12845, EN 16925 and BS 9251.
+There are certain cases such as high-pressure water mist where the use of the Darcy-Weisbach equation would be more appropriate and this is set out in NFPA 750.

 Value of C for use in the Hazen-Williams formula

-Listed in the table bellow are typical values for the coefficient C, which can be used in the Hazen-Williams formula for different fire sprinkler design standards.
-The value of C represents the pipes roughness with higher values of C giving lower friction losses.
-The values given in the design standards allow for degradation of the pipe, for instance new cast iron pipe has a C coefficient of 130 and EN 12845 gives the value of 100, this is equivalent to a pipe, which is about 20 years old
+Listed in the table below are typical values for the coefficient C, which can be used in the Hazen-Williams formula for different fire sprinkler design standards.
+The value of C represents the roughness of the pipe with higher values of C giving lower friction losses.
+The values given in the design standards allow for degradation of the pipe, for instance, new cast iron pipe has a C coefficient of 130 and EN 12845 gives the value of 100, this is equivalent to a pipe, which is about 20 years old